Nevenall/sufficient-reason/System/Working_Magick.md

   d8      | A Week
   d10     | A Season
   d12     | A year and a day
-  d12, d6 | Until undone
+  d12, d6 | Beyond a year

   Table: Extending the duration of magickal effects with Prime